Admission Criteria and How to Apply

 To be considered for admission to KU's Master of Global and International Studies program, applicants must have a bachelor's degree from an accredited institution with undergraduate degree requirements similar to those of the University of Kansas.
-Additionally, with few exceptions, applicants must have at least a 3.0 grade-point average (on a scale in which A = 4.0) in their bachelor's degree.
-Please note: while a 3.0 GPA is the minimum requirement, admitted students generally have higher GPAs.
+In general, applicants must have at least a 3.0 grade-point average (on a scale in which A = 4.0) in their bachelor's degree.
+However, admitted students generally have grade-point averages well above 3.0.

-If you'd like to learn more about the Master of Arts in Global and International Studies and/or the admissions requirements, please contact our Graduate Advisor, Alyssa McDonald at firstname.lastname@example.org.
+If you'd like to learn more about the Master of Arts in Global and International Studies and the admissions requirements, please contact our Graduate Advisor.
+KU’s Graduate Studies page on How to Apply is a resource for application-related logistical questions.

 All application materials must be received before your application for admission can be evaluated.
 A complete application consists of the following:

-- An online application submitted at Graduate Studies along with KU's graduate application fee.
-The application fees are as follows: domestic online $65.00, international online $85.00.
+- An online application submitted to Graduate Studies along with KU's graduate application fee ($65 for domestic applicants and $85 for international applicants).

-- One official transcript sent directly from your degree-granting undergraduate institution.
-(If you transferred in significant coursework from another institution toward your undergraduate degree, you might want to consider submitting a transcript from that institution, as well.)
-If you have earned any graduate degrees, you will need to submit an official transcript from that university, also.
-Official copies of these transcripts must be sent directly to the GIST program at the address below.
+- One transcript from your degree-granting undergraduate institution.
+(If you transferred significant coursework from another institution toward your undergraduate degree, you might consider submitting a transcript from that institution as well).
+If you have earned any graduate degrees, you will also need to submit a transcript for your prior graduate coursework.
+Per KU's transcript policy, unofficial transcripts may be evaluated for admission decisons, but official transcripts will be required if admitted.

-- Two letters of recommendation submitted by your references.
+- Three letters of recommendation submitted by your references.
 You may have your references mail hard copies of their recommendation letters to us along with a signed copy of KU's official reference form (PDF) or they may submit their reference letters online through KU's graduate application system.
-At least one academic reference is preferred, especially for students entering directly from their undergraduate program, and all references should be able to speak to your potential to be successful as a graduate student as indicated on the form.
-Specific information about your past performance in academics or related activities offers the best support to your application.
+At least one academic reference is preferred, especially for students entering directly from their undergraduate program, and all references should speak to your potential to be successful as a graduate student.
+Specific information about your past performance in academics or related activities offers the best support for your application.

-- A 300-500 word Statement of Interest describing relevant aspects of your background and addressing how this program will help you meet your academic and professional goals.
-We encourage you to be as clear as possible about the relationship between this particular program and your interests and goals; just noting a long-standing interest in international issues or travel is not a compelling reason for admission.
+- A 500-1000 word Statement of Interest describing relevant aspects of your background and addressing how this program will help you meet your academic and professional goals.
+We encourage you to be as clear as possible about the relationship between this program and your interests and goals; simply noting a long-standing interest in international issues is not a compelling reason for admission.
+In addition, applicants must indicate a potential thesis or research project topic and select a potential thesis or research project advisor from the list of Global and International Studies Core Institutional Faculty or Affiliated Faculty.
+To ensure that our graduate students receive effective mentorship, applicants will not be admitted into the program without the consent of a faculty advisor who is willing to work with them.
+Applicants are encouraged to contact their prospective advisors in advance.

-Applicants may submit their application, application fee, personal statement, writing sample, and resume through the application link above.
-GRE scores and TOEFL scores should be sent directly to KU using KU's score codes.
-Digital copies of transcripts may be emailed to email@example.com.
+Applicants may submit their application, application fee, statement of interest, and resume through the application link above.
+GRE scores and TOEFL scores should be sent directly to KU using institution code 6871.
+Digital copies of transcripts may be emailed directly from the degree-granting institution to email@example.com.
 Official transcripts can also be mailed to the address below:

 University of Kansas, Graduate Admissions